 What is the life cycle of Sea Monkeys?

-Sea Monkeys, or Artemia salina, have a fascinating life cycleOpens in a new tab. that sets them apart from many other aquatic species.
+Sea Monkeys, or Artemia salina, have a fascinating life cycle that sets them apart from many other aquatic species.
 It all begins with a dormant cyst, a tiny encapsulated egg that can survive in harsh conditions for years.
 You’ll find this stage in those packets labeled “Sea Monkeys”.
 When these cysts are introduced to water, the magic begins.

 The water triggers the hatching process, and tiny nauplii, or larvae, emerge within a few days.
 These nauplii are incredibly small, barely visible to the naked eye, but they are voracious eaters.
-They feed on microalgae and other microscopic foodOpens in a new tab. particles, growing rapidly in the process.
+They feed on microalgae and other microscopic food particles, growing rapidly in the process.

 As they grow, the nauplii undergo a series of molts, shedding their exoskeletons to allow for further growth.
 This molting process continues throughout their lives, but it’s during the early stages that the most dramatic changes occur.
 After several molts, the nauplii transform into their adult form, complete with the familiar segmented body and feathery appendages.

 Adult Sea Monkeys are sexually mature and capable of reproduction.
-Interestingly, Sea Monkeys can reproduce both sexually, with males and femalesOpens in a new tab., and asexually through a process called parthenogenesis, where females produce offspring without fertilization from a male.
+Interestingly, Sea Monkeys can reproduce both sexually, with males and females, and asexually through a process called parthenogenesis, where females produce offspring without fertilization from a male.
 This adaptability allows Sea Monkeys to thrive even in environments with a low population.

 After reproduction, the cycle begins anew, with females producing cysts that can either hatch immediately if conditions are favorable or enter a state of dormancy, waiting for the right conditions to hatch.
 This incredible life cycle, with its ability to survive in harsh conditions, is one of the reasons why Sea Monkeys have fascinated hobbyists and scientists alike for decades.